Jet110390/Jet110390/README.md

 ### Hi Terry's the name 👋.
 I'm a youngish passionate software engineer born in raised in Florida.
 I like coding challenges, im interested in learning about game development and i'm interested in building websites for people.
-I specialize on backend web development but I know Python, JavaScript, React, Redux, SQL, CSS and HTML.
+I have experience in Python, JavaScript, React, Redux, SQL, CSS and HTML as well as other technical concepts.

 <!--